Table of Contents

 What does this mean?

 From an analytics standpoint, it creates additional data visibility that will be very valuable for marketers.

-Pretty much all marketers are talking about social media from various and every angles, ranging from how to communicate, tools to listen online mentions, enabling social plugins on the site, finding brand advocates/influencers, social CRM, etc.
+Pretty much all marketers are talking about social media from various and every angle, ranging from how to communicate, tools to listen to online mentions, enabling social plugins on the site, finding brand advocates/influencers, social CRM, etc.

 Related Articles and References